cycle-five/runecast-protocol/README.md

 2. **Forces clean boundaries** - Protocol types can't accidentally depend on server internals
 3. **Version independently** - Protocol changes are explicit and trackable
 4. **Documentation** - Acts as API documentation for frontend developers

+> Part of [RuneCast](https://github.com/cycle-five/RuneCast).
+This is published for transparency and not intended as a general-purpose library.